luiscarlosgph/dockerx/README.md

 Launch containers from your Python code using this module:
 ----------------------------------------------------------
-Exemplary code snippet that launches two containers, a standard Ubuntu, and an Ubuntu with CUDA support.
+Exemplary code snippet that launches two containers, a vanilla Ubuntu, and an Ubuntu with CUDA support.

 ```python
 import dockerl